top of page

 What’s At Risk

-The Hollow Brook Bridge is showing unmistakable signs of structural failure.
+The bridge is exhibiting unmistakable signs of structural failure.

 What's At Risk.png